-- Your breathing is slightly faster than normal.
+- Breathing slightly faster than normal

-- Your skin color is normal.
+- Normal skin color

-Symptoms of moderate difficulty breathing include:
+- Symptoms of moderate trouble breathing:

-- Obviously breathing faster than normal.
+- Breathing faster than normal

-Symptoms of severe difficulty breathing include:
+- Symptoms of severe trouble breathing:

 - Breathing very fast.
 Children usually grunt with each breath.
-Shortness of breath can interfere with the ability to speak smoothly.
+When you're short of breath, it can make it hard to speak smoothly.

 - Appearing anxious and being unable to eat because it's too hard to breathe.

-- Taking longer than usual to breathe out and sometimes having a high-pitched, musical sound when breathing in.
+- Taking longer than usual to breathe out and sometimes having a high-pitched, musical sound when you breathe in.

-- Sitting up, leaning forward, or sitting with the nose tilted up as if sniffing the air.
+- Sitting up, leaning forward, or sitting with your nose tilted up as if sniffing the air.